Thursday, December 22, 2022

 Biosynthesis of L-DOPA (L-dihydroxyphenylalanine).

 Biosynthesis is mentioned earlier.
 DOPA, norepinephrine and epinephrine are collectively known as Catecholamines.
 L-DOPA can enter the brain but L-Dopamine is blocked by the blood-brain barrier.
-In the brain in Substantia Nigra, L-DOPA is converted to L-Dopamine by decarboxylate and Vitamin B6 as a cofactor.
-After release at the nerve terminals, it is quickly metabolized to methyl dopa by catechol methyl-O- transferase.
+In the brain, L-DOPA is converted to L-Dopamine by decarboxylate and Vitamin B6 as a cofactor.
+This actions take place in Sustantia Niagra.
+After dopamine is release at the nerve terminals, it is quickly broken down by catechol methyl-O- transferase.

 Dopamine receptors and action.